ALCOHOL AND FAT LOSS

 Based off this research, consuming a certain amount of calories from alcohol is shown to minimally impact certain performance markers where a certain alcoholic unit 'threshold' is met.
 A moderate beer or alcohol intake may or may not positively effect your training or body composition unless certain parameters and variables are met.

-However it appears a greater consumption of calories from alcohol can negatively impact numerous health markers and also lead to intoxication.
-High to excessive intakes of alcohol i.e. >5 drinks or greater can also reduce testosterone, impede fat oxidation, & impair anabolic signaling.
+A greater consumption of calories from alcohol can negatively impact numerous health markers and also lead to intoxication.
+High to excessive intakes of alcohol i.e. >5 drinks or greater has been shown to reduce testosterone, impede fat oxidation, & impair anabolic signaling.

-However further research suggests consuming low to moderate amounts of alcohol seems to bare little to no negative impact on:
+Based off the research we can deduce consuming low to moderate amounts of alcohol bares little to no negative impact on:

 Weight / Fat Loss